Gibbon99/apcupsd/README.md

 INSTALLATION

-I attempted to create an installable package for this following the Helloeworld instructions, but it continually failed running the "make plugins" command.
+I attempted to create an installable package for this following the Helloworld instructions, but it continually failed running the "make plugins" command.
 Just copy the files here to their locations on your server.

+WHY

 This is my first attempt at an OPNsense plugin - I wrote this becuase the NUT package would continually disconnect after configuring it for my UPS.
 I have been running apcupsd for several weeks now, and it has not failed once.